borodark/exmc_viz/README.md

 # ExmcViz

-**Native MCMC diagnostics for Exmc.** ArviZ-style visualization rendered through Scenic on a true-black OLED palette -- trace plots, histograms, ACF, pair plots, forest plots, energy diagnostics, and live streaming that updates as the sampler runs.
+**Native diagnostics for Exmc.** ArviZ-style visualization rendered through Scenic on a true-black OLED palette — trace plots, histograms, ACF, pair plots, forest plots, energy diagnostics, and live streaming that updates as the sampler runs.

+**With deep respect:** the design draws directly from PyMC and ArviZ conventions.
+The goal is to preserve the same interpretability and statistical correctness, while changing the rendering substrate to a BEAM-native OpenGL scene graph.

 ![Live Streaming Dashboard](assets/live_streaming.png)

-## Why Native?
+## Why A Native Visualizer?

-Python's ArviZ renders to Matplotlib.
-That means a Python runtime, a GUI toolkit, and a round-trip through PNG or SVG every time you want to look at your chains.
-Jupyter notebooks cache these as static images -- zoom in on a suspicious region and you get pixels, not data.

-ExmcViz renders directly through Scenic's OpenGL pipeline.
-Every frame is a live scene graph: resize the window, the plots re-render at native resolution.
-The same rendering path drives static dashboards, interactive pair plots, and real-time streaming from an active sampler -- no file I/O, no image encoding, no external processes.

-The amber-on-black palette is not decorative.
-True black (`{0,0,0}`) means zero power on OLED panels.
-The warm spectrum -- amber, gold, burnt orange -- preserves night-adapted vision during long sampling sessions and provides enough hue variation for ten chains without reaching for blue or green.
+The PyMC + ArviZ stack is the reference for Bayesian diagnostics.
+ExmcViz keeps those semantics but renders natively:

+- No PNG/SVG round-trips.
+Every frame is a live scene graph.
+- Streaming updates during sampling, not after.
+- Resolution-independent rendering that stays sharp on resize and zoom.
+- A live posterior state updated online as samples arrive.

 ## Visualization Types